 Note to TGax Editor: No underline is required for the two sentences since they are already present in REVmd D1.0.
 Change the 2nd paragraph as follows:

-A TWT requesting STA communicates wake scheduling information to its TWT responding STA and the TWT responding STA devises a schedule and delivers TWT values to the TWT requesting STA when a TWT agreement has been established between them.
+STAs that request an individual TWT agreement are referred to as TWT requesting STAs and the STAs that respond to their requests are referred to as TWT responding STAs.
+A TWT requesting STA is assigned specific times to wake and exchange frames with the TWT responding STA.(#11027, 11375) A TWT requesting STA communicates wake scheduling information to its TWT responding STA and the TWT responding STA devises a schedule and delivers TWT values to the TWT requesting STA when a TWT agreement has been established between them.
 When explicit TWT is employed, a TWT requesting STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT responding STA as described in 10.43.2.2 (Explicit TWT operation).
-When implicit TWT is used, the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value as described in 10.43.3 (Implicit TWT operation).TGax Editor: Change the paragraph below of this subclause as follows (#CID 11061, 11988, 12452):
+When implicit TWT is used, the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value as described in 10.43.3 (Implicit TWT operation).
+A TWT requesting STA and a TWT responding STA shall set the Negotiation Type subfield to 0 in the TWT element of transmitted TWT Setup request frames. (#4767, #4846, #4779, #5061, #5062, #5064, #5777, #5778, #7209, #7211, #7212, #7213, #7214, #7215, #8425)Additional TWT setup frame exchanges, between HE STAs, including broadcast TWT operation, are defined in 27.7 (TWT operation).(#11376) (#4767, #4846)

+TGax Editor: Change the paragraph below of this subclause as follows (#CID 11061, 11988, 12452):

 Insert new paragraphs and table as follows after the 9th paragraph:

 The result of an exchange of TWT Setup frames between a TWT requesting STA and a TWT responding STA is defined in Table 10-19a.
-In general, the meaning of Request TWT is that the transmitting STA does not provide a set of TWT parameters for a TWT agreement, leaving the choice of parameters to the responding STA, Suggest TWT indicates that the transmitting STA offers a set of preferred TWT parameters for a TWT agreement but might accept alternative TWT parameters that the responding STA indicates and Demand TWT indicates that(#7068) the transmitting STA will currently accept only the indicated TWT parameters for a TWT agreement.
-Reject TWT transmitted by a responding STA as part of a negotiation for a new TWT agreement is used to indicate that the negotiation has ended in failure to create a new TWT agreement.(#4777) When transmitted by a responding STA, Accept TWT(#6547) indicates that the responding STA has initiated a TWT agreement with the given parameters, Alternate TWT(#6548) indicates a counter-offer of TWT parameters without the creation of a TWT agreement and Dictate TWT(#6549) indicates that no TWT agreement is created, but one is likely to be created using the indicated TWT parameters if the requesting STA transmits a new TWT setup request with those parameters.
+In general, the meaning of “Request TWT” is that the transmitting STA does not provide a set of TWT parameters for a TWT agreement, leaving the choice of parameters to the responding STA, “Suggest TWT” indicates that the transmitting STA offers a set of preferred TWT parameters for a TWT agreement but might accept alternative TWT parameters that the responding STA indicates and “Demand TWT” indicates that(#7068) the transmitting STA will currently accept only the indicated TWT parameters for a TWT agreement.
+When transmitted by a responding STA, “Accept TWT”(#6547) indicates that the responding STA has initiated a TWT agreement with the given parameters, “Alternate TWT”(#6548) indicates a counter-offer of TWT parameters (although alternative TWT parameters might be accepted as well) without the creation of a TWT agreement, “Dictate TWT”(#6549) indicates that no TWT agreement is created, but one is likely to be accepted only if the requesting STA transmits a new TWT setup request with the indicated TWT parameters (i.e., no other TWT parameters will be accepted), and “Reject TWT” transmitted by a responding STA as part of a negotiation for a new TWT agreement is used to indicate that the negotiation has ended in failure to create a new TWT agreement(#11061, 11988, 12452).

 TGax Editor: Change the table below of this subclause as follows (#CID 12453):